yunojuno/django-geoip2-extras/README.md

 }
 ```

-Missing / incomplete data will be and empty string "".
+Missing / incomplete data will **not** be included in the response headers.

 If the IP address cannot be found (e.g. '127.0.0.1'), then a default
 'unknown' country is used, with a code of 'XX'.